REFLEXES IN THE FROG

 this point have been summarized.

-Following the example provided by the instructor, open the abdomen of the
+Following the example provided in the video, open the abdomen of the frog

-frog by making a longitudinal cut through the ventral body wall from the pelvic
+by making a longitudinal cut through the ventral body wall from the pelvic region

-region through the shoulder girdle.
-Make lateral incisions on each side, one
+through the shoulder girdle.
+Make lateral incisions on each side, one just anterior

-just below the forelegs and one just above the hindlegs.
-Remove the viscera
+the forelegs and one just anterior to the hindlegs.
+Remove the viscera from

-from the abdominal cavity to expose the three spinal nerves that merge to form
+the abdominal cavity to expose the three spinal nerves that merge to form the

-the sciatic plexus of the sciatic nerve on each side.
-Using glass probes, lift
+sciatic plexus of the sciatic nerve on each side.
+Using glass probes, lift up

 each one.
 Keep the nerve moistened with the Ringer's Solution